The Quantum Design Jam

 Join the Quantum Design Jam at The New School

-The Design Jam will bring students, faculty, experts and practitioners to explore Art, Design, Music and Quantum Computing.
-During the Quantum Design Jam students will be introduced to Qiskit and how to visually build quantum circuits using the IBM Quantum Composer.
-Students will use Qiskit, a language based on Python, and run quantum circuits on the actual IBM quantum hardware accessible through the cloud.
+The Design Jam brings students, faculty, experts and practitioners together to explore Art, Design, Music and Quantum Computing.
+During the Quantum Design Jam students will be introduced to the Python-based language Qiskit and how to visually build quantum circuits using the IBM Quantum Composer.
 Throughout the Quantum Design Jam students will attend workshops facilitated by IBM quantum Experts and meet with IBM mentors.

 Students will use these tools to explore possible applications of quantum computing across disciplines and think about an emerging set of career opportunities for designers and policy makers.
 No previous tech skills are required.
 The Design Jam goals are to: